-The project narrative must not exceed 9 pages per senior investigator of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
+The project narrative (for the lead applicant) must not exceed 30 pages (5 pages for collaborators) of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
+APPLICATIONS WHICH EXCEED THE PAGE LIMIT WILL NOT BE REVIEWED AND THEREFORE WILL NOT BE CONSIDERED FOR FUNDING.
 The font must not be smaller than 11 point.
-EVALUATORS WILL ONLY REVIEW THE NUMBER OF PAGES SPECIFIED IN THE PRECEDING SENTENCE.
 Do not include any Internet addresses (URLs) that provide information necessary to review the application, because the information contained in these sites will not be reviewed.
 See Part VIII.D for instructions on how to mark proprietary application information.
+To attach a Project Narrative, click "Add Attachment."